Title

 Chicken or Turkey Florentine

-2 c. cooked, cubed chicken or turkey
+2 cups cooked, cubed chicken or turkey

 1 recipe Magic White Sauce